 He said that you don’t hire an employee because you need a person to do the job.
 You hire someone who can do a great job.
 He said that when you hire a mediocre candidate, you deprive yourself of the opportunity to welcome the great ones when they come.
 Why?
 Because the seat is filled.

 But hiring is not an exact science.

-Sometimes, you get to hire someone excellent during interviews but don’t get the job done.
+Sometimes, you get to hire someone who seems excellent during interviews but doesn’t get the job done.
 The person is not fit for the job.
 You hate working with him or her.
 He said that you fire that employee as quickly as possible.

 But you do not have that power.
 And I am not sure if that is even legal.
 But what he said about firing people who are not fit for the job makes good sense to me.